Showing 1865 results

 Local authority · Corporate body

-The South Dakota State University Economics Club is a chapter of the Student Section of the American Farm Economic Association, established in 1910.
-The Club adopted its constitution in 1955.
-Its three primary goals are to stimulate interest in Economics and related fields, foster cooperation and mutual support among students in the Social Sciences, and provide opportunities for broader connections between students and professionals in these areas.
-Membership includes students with a strong interest in Economics and allied Social Sciences, as well as graduate students and faculty involved in teaching, research, and extension within the Economics department.
+The club’s stated goals are to stimulate interest in economics and allied fields, encourage cooperation and mutual support among students in the social sciences, and provide opportunities for interaction between students and professional staff.
+Membership has included undergraduate and graduate students with interests in economics, as well as faculty involved in teaching, research, and extension within the department.

 Local authority · Corporate body